analogdevicesinc/msdk/USERGUIDE.md

             -rwxrwxrwx   1 root     root         1129 Jun 29 00:47 setenv.sh
             -rwxrwxrwx   1 root     root          300 Jun 29 00:47 updates.sh

-        The owner of the MSDK installation should be changed back to the normal user, otherwise the toolchain may behave inconsistently against file permission issues.
+        The owner of the MSDK installation should be changed back to the normal user with the command above.
+Otherwise, the toolchain may behave inconsistently against file permission issues.

-        After running the command above, `ls -la` should looking something like:
+        Once complete, `ls -la` should look similar to below (where `username` is your username).

             :::shell
             ls -la ~/MaximSDK